MINISTRIES

 RELIGIOUS EDUCATION

 Immaculate Conception places a high priority on the Religious Education of our children.
 Our goal is to share our faith in Jesus Christ and his Church, to help the children personally know Jesus, and to joyfully claim their Catholic identity.
 Classes meet every Sunday from the third Sunday in September until the end of April.
 Our First Communion (2nd Graders) is always the first Sunday in May, and the date of Confirmation (8th Graders) varies from year to year.
-Classes are held in the Old Rectory and the remodeled former school building for the 8th Graders, and are scheduled from 9:30 a.m. until 10:30.
+Classes are held in the Leslie House and the remodeled former school building for the middle schoolers, and are scheduled from 9:45 a.m. until 10:45.
 We invite all parents to register their children for our program, and a registration form is included on this website for your convenience.
 Registration is open for Pre-Schoolers through 8th Grade.

 Immaculate Conception Religious Education Registration Form (PDF)